Gotse Delchev: Teacher and revolutionary

 Diploma from the Bulgarian Exarchate's school in Štip, signed by Delchev as a teacher.

 Letter from Delchev to the Bulgarian Exarch Yosif, where he resigned as head teacher in Bansko.

-Letter from Delchev to Nikola Maleshevski dated 5 January 1899, where he called for unity among Bulgarians.
+Letter from Delchev to Nikola Maleshevski dated 5 January 1899, written on the occasion of certain disagreements among members of the Organization, where he called for unity among Bulgarians.

 Excerpt from the statute of BMARC, with corrections made by hand, personally by Gotse Delchev with intention to work out the new statute of the SMARO.

 Excerpt from the statute of SMARO, whose author was Delchev.

 In Ottoman Salonika, IMRO was founded in 1893, by a small band of anti-Ottoman Macedono-Bulgarian revolutionaries, including Hadzhinikolov.
 The earliest known statute of the Organization calls it Bulgarian Macedonian-Adrianople Revolutionary Committees (BMARC).
 It was decided at a meeting in Resen in August 1894 to preferably recruit teachers from the Bulgarian schools as committee members.
 Although Delchev despised the Exarchate policy in Macedonia, in 1894 he became a teacher in an Exarchate school in Štip.
 There he met another teacher, Dame Gruev, who was also among the founders of IMRO and a leader of the newly established local committee.
 Gruev told him about the existence of the Organization.
 Delchev impressed Gruev with his honesty and joined the Organization immediately, gradually becoming one of its main leaders.
 Delchev advocated for the establishment of a secret revolutionary network, that would prepare the population for an armed uprising against the Ottoman rule, based on Levski's example.
 They shared common views with Gruev that the liberation had to be achieved internally by a Macedonian organization without any foreign intervention.
 Therefore, Gruev concentrated his attention on Štip, while Delchev attempted to win over the surrounding villages.
 It is unknown how many active members the Organization had from 1893 to 1897.
 Despite his and Gruev's efforts, the number of members grew slowly.
 In a letter from 1895, Delchev explained that the liberation of Macedonia as a state lies in an internal uprising for which a systematic agitation was conducted in order for the population to be ready in the near future, otherwise the result of a premature uprising would be tragic.
 Delchev travelled during the vacations throughout Macedonia and established and organized committees in villages and cities.
 In this period, he adopted Ahil (Archilles) as his nom de guerre.
 Furthermore, he organized secret border crossing points towards Bulgaria near Kyustendil for easier infiltration of revolutionary propaganda literature.